 Step 5 – See how your VAT process will change

 How to claim VAT refunds from EU member states

 If you want to use HMRC’s online services to claim VAT refunds from EU countries, you will have to do it before 5 pm on January 31, 2020.
 Although you will be able to view your old claims, you cannot file for new ones.

 If you want to claim a refund after Brexit, then you need to follow the refund procedures specified by the member state to which you’re exporting.
-Each member state has its own process to refund VAT for businesses outside the EU.

 How to pay VAT if your business provides digital services to EU customers